M-Files/Developer-Portal/UX-Design/Page-Layout/index.md

 ![tile layout ](Page-layout-control-tiles.png){:.borderless .leftcol}

 {:.rightcol}
-In case of Home view, listing area is tiled into multiple areas in order to make more views accessible at same time.
+In the `Home` view, the [Listing Area](#listing-area) is split into multiple "tiles"  in order to make more views accessible at same time.
+These tiles include `Browse` (to navigate internal and external views), `Assigned to me`, `Recently Accessed by Me`, and `Checked Out to Me`.
+The pinboard appears to the right of the tiled area.